A radically student-centered classroom doesn’t have fewer problems than a more traditional approach, it just has better problems.

 A few years ago, I was beginning to feel increasingly isolated in my work and becoming one of those disillusioned educators mentioned earlier, close to burning out and walking away.
 My practices weren’t sustainable and I was flat out solving problems I didn’t believe in.

-Cut to today, I’m deep in the learning pit feeling equal parts confounded and exhausted, and loving it.
-This year, I teamed up with some co-conspirators to trial a multiage classroom.
+This year, I‘m collaborating with likeminded colleagues to trial a multiage classroom.
 I could’ve happily stayed in my comfort zone with a small size class, huge learning space, and relatively homogeneous cohort.
 But that isn’t where the magic happens.

 Ungrading, learning to co-design content, and tackling transformative community projects all came with many “what was I thinking?” moments.
 It was hard to unlearn and let go of my old problems.
 Each shift was challenging and I was regularly left feeling like I should cut my losses and just give up, but I persevered because these were the problems I wanted.
 Now, a little wiser and more experienced, I can’t imagine ever going back.
 Better problems.